JMGErie/AI-ML-class-Homework/README_Module 11.md

 Evaluation:
 The models were assessed on the test set, achieving a mean squared error (MSE) of 17.81 for the multiple “n-features” selector pipe and 5 features being the optimal features.
 Selected Features Coefficient Table
-Odometer	Age	Model	Condition Fair	Fuel Diesel
+Odometer	  Age	     Model	   Condition    Fair	Fuel Diesel -0.00371	  -0.555	  0.843	   -6.300    	  2.69708
--0.00371	-0.554558	0.843563	-6.300303	2.69708

 Predicted Values Vs Actuals:
 For the optimized “alpha” scaled Ridged regression the MSE was 16.99.
+The scaled Ridge model top coefficients are listed below with model, age, odometer, fuel_gas having the largest coeficients.
+The Scaled Ridge Model top coefficients are listed below:
+odometer: -1.574
+age: -1.485
+fuel_gas: -0.776
+condition_fair: -0.4910
+fuel_other: -0.410
+type_convertible: 0.323
+manufacturer: 0.389
+type_pickup: 0.395
+model: 2.989

 Permutation importance analysis gauges feature significance as seen on the table below with year/age, odometer, model, and manufacturer being the highest.
 Ridge regression Permutation Importance Table (top 6) Column	Permutation Importance
 1	year	-121.20